The Lorentz-Violating effects in charged particle systems: Application: Penning trap Systems

-We notice that the presence of the Lorentz-violating vector $\bf{u}$ significantly modifies the equation of motion of a charged particle in a Penning trap.
-In particular, the cyclotron frequency undergoes a direct and linear correction as a function of the parameter $gu$, which controls the intensity of the violation.
+We notice that the presence of the Lorentz-violating contribution modifies the equation of motion of a charged particle in a Penning trap.
+In particular, the cyclotron frequency undergoes a direct second-order correction as a function of the parameter ${\bar{g}k_{AF}}$, which controls the intensity of the Lorentz invariance violation.
+This correction stands out for its explicit dependence on the orientation and magnitude of ${\bf{k}}$.
+Thus the cyclotron frequency can vary depending on the orientation of the magnetic field in the laboratory, providing a clear signature of Lorentz breaking.
+Furthermore, by considering $\Delta \tilde{\omega}_{c} = \tilde{\omega}_{c} -\omega_{c}$, we can determine an upper limit to the Lorentz invariance violation effect as being

+A priori, we must be more rigorous with the expression (\ref{S33}) since, as we are considering the vector ${\bf{k}}$ fixed in a Sun centered reference frame, it explicitly shows a temporal dependence as mentioned earlier.
+However, from the practical point of view of this work, this dependence can be disregarded in the sensitivity estimation performed.
+In typical Penning trap experiments, the determination of the cyclotron frequency involves acquisition times significantly shorter than the sidereal period, or, alternatively, analysis procedures that perform temporal averaging on interventions in which harmonic variations are small.
+This fact allows the Lorentz violation effect to be planned, in a first approximation, by an average shift of the cyclotron frequency.